jh3nd3rs0n/jargyle/README.md

 ```

+Should any of the usernames or the passwords contain a colon character (`:`), the colon character should be replaced with the URL encoding character `%3A`.

+Also, should any of the usernames or the passwords contain a percent sign character (`%`), the percent sign character should be replaced with the URL encoding character `%25`.

 `jargyle.server.socks5.XmlFileSourceUsernamePasswordAuthenticator`: This class authenticates the username and password based on the [XML file of users](#3-6-managing-socks5-users-for-username-password-authentication) whose file name is provided as a parameter string

 Partial command line example: